Deja Vu

 In all these words, still no confirmation that the United States will actually meet with the Iranians.

-our soldiers and the Iraqi people are paying for it now.
+Our past refusal to talk to our enemies has been a terrible mistake and our soldiers and the Iraqi people are paying for it now.
 This lack of diplomacy has done nothing short of ensuring that every conflict we have culminates in violence.
 Michael Rubin of the American Enterprise Institute writes that we must find other solutions outside the military option.

 Congress must act and not allow this Administration to mire us more deeply into an all out regional war.